lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Then, we are going to progressively increase the size of the box over z, thus forcing the silica to crack.
+    Then, let us progressively increase the size of the box in the z direction, thus forcing the silica to deform and crack.
 To do so, we are going to make a loop using the jump command.
 At every step of the loop, the box dimension over z will be multiplied by a factor 1.005.
-For this step, we use a NVT thermostat because we want to impose a deformation of the volume (therefore NPT would be inappropriate).
+Here, we use a NVT thermostat because we want to impose a deformation of the volume.

+.. admonition:: NVT vs two-dimensional barostat
+    :class: dropdown

+    Here, box deformations are applied in the z-direction, while the x and y box dimensions are kept constants.

+    Another possible choice would be to apply a barostat along the x and y direction, allowing the system more freedom to deform.

+..  container:: justify

     Add the following lines to the input script:

 .. code-block:: lammps
     :caption: *to be copied in Cracking/input.lammps*